 Mini Split Calculator accurately estimates the cost of a mini-split with up-to 4 zones, as well as different indoor unit types & efficiencies.Calculate the Cost of Mini Split Heat Pump Now!

-A mini split can be used for both heating and cooling.
-It provides excellent energy efficiency, compared to central AC units and even gas-fired furnaces.
+A Mini Split can be used for both heating and cooling.
+It provides excellent energy efficiency, compared to central AC and even gas-fired furnace.

-Because there are many different system options, sizes and brands, most homeowners are very confused about the real cost of ductless ac and heat pumps, as well as how to estimate proper system tonnage (BTU).
+Because there are many different options, sizes and brands, most homeowners are very confused about how much a ductless heat pump costs, as well as how to estimate proper system tonnage (BTU).

-You can get a very precise estimate for the cost of installing ductless air conditioning.
+You can get a very precise estimate for the cost of installing a mini-split.

 To get the most accurate quote, carefully enter the value of each field in the calculator.
 If you are unsure what each field means, or how to use it, see the detailed explanation below.